Ethernet Virtual Private Network - EVPN

 - Host/VM mobility support (MAC and IP moves) through exchange of the MAC Mobility Extended community.

 - Dual-attached hosts via VXLAN active-active mode.
-MAC synchronization between the peer switches is done using MLAG.
+MLAG synchronizes MAC addresses between the peer switches.

-- ARP/ND suppression, which enables VTEPs to suppress ARP flooding over VXLAN tunnels is enabled by default on VNIs in Cumulus Linux.
+- ARP/ND suppression is on VNIs by default, which enables VTEPs to suppress ARP flooding over VXLAN tunnels.

 - Exchange of static MAC addresses through EVPN.